Collaboration with the ZHAW in Research and Development

 We attach great importance to the transfer of knowledge and technology to society and business.
 Thus we offer companies and public institutions various ways in which they can collaborate with us in research and development.

 The ZHAW works closely with companies and public institutions in various research areas and it develops new and practical solutions for its partners.
 Through this close collaboration, the results of the research quickly flow into business and society.
-The ZHAW carries out several hundred research and development projects annually, with total costs amounting to CHF 103 million (2014).
+The ZHAW carries out over thousand research and development projects annually.
 Approximately half of the research costs are provided by our business partners and public institutions.
 This financial outlay underlines the direct benefit that our partners receive from working with the ZHAW.

 As a partner of the ZHAW, you profit from the expertise of various experts and you gain access to the superb infrastructure of the ZHAW.
 In return, the ZHAW benefits from market-oriented assignments.
 These then form part of classwork and teaching, and the students’ training is thus very practical.
 Companies can find solutions to problems as they work together with the ZHAW, or they can mandate the ZHAW to undertake particular research or development functions or services for them.
 Our researchers know how to develop pioneering ideas and how to implement them successfully in practice, and they are also aware of financing possibilities.
 Clear contractual agreements ensure that there is legal protection and security as regards intellectual property.